Utshaw/JAVA/OOP.md

 ### Interface
 - can have methods, variables
 - methods are allowed only without body, body is provided by the class that implements it
+- can't be used to create objects
+- all fields, methods are public abstract final

 ## Polymorphism (Many Form)